Skip to content

 </template>

-Also you can nesting objects and arrays together as much as you like:foo.bar[0].baz
+You can also combine objects and arrays as deeply as you like.
+For example: foo.bar[0].baz

 vue